MarcelSeremak/SmallPythonProjects/README.md

 Convert text into Morse code using this application.
 Simply input your text, and it will be translated into Morse code.

+### TicTacToe Game

+Simple TicTacToe game played with computer which uses randomly picked places on the board.

 ---

 ## Author